linebender/bevy_vello/README.md

 rustup target add wasm32-unknown-unknown

 # The binary name must also be explicitly provided as it differs from the package name
-cargo run_wasm -p with_winit --bin with_winit_bin
+cargo run_wasm -p text
 ```

-There is also a web demo [available here](https://linebender.github.io/vello_svg) on supporting web browsers.
+There is also a web demo [available here](https://vectorgameexperts.github.io/bevy_vello) on supporting web browsers.

 > [!WARNING]
 > The web is not currently a primary target for Vello, and WebGPU implementations are incomplete, so you might run into issues running this example.

 ## Community

-Discussion of Velato development happens in the [Linebender Zulip](https://xi.zulipchat.com/), specifically the [#gpu stream](https://xi.zulipchat.com/#narrow/stream/197075-gpu).
+Discussion of bevy_vello development happens in the [Linebender Zulip](https://discord.gg/zrjnQzdjCB), specifically the [#gpu stream](https://xi.zulipchat.com/#narrow/stream/197075-gpu).
 All public content can be read without logging in.

 Contributions are welcome by pull request.
 The [Rust code of conduct](https://www.rust-lang.org/policies/code-of-conduct) applies.